We will recommend 10 most beautiful places for tourists to visit in Ethiopia.

 1. Lalibela, Ethiopia, Ethiopia:

-Lalibela is a historically significant town in Ethiopia, renowned for its remarkable rock-hewn churches and rich cultural heritage.
+Lalibela is a historic town in Ethiopia, famous for its extraordinary rock-hewn churches and rich cultural heritage.

-Often referred to as the “New Jerusalem,” Lalibela is a UNESCO World Heritage Site and a major pilgrimage destination for Ethiopian Orthodox Christians.
+Often referred to as the “New Jerusalem,” it is a UNESCO World Heritage Site and a significant pilgrimage destination for Ethiopian Orthodox Christians.

-The town is famous for its 11 monolithic churches, carved directly into the rock in the 12th century during the reign of King Lalibela.
+The town is renowned for its 11 incredible churches, carved into solid rock during the 12th century under the reign of King Lalibela.

 2. Simien Mountains National Park, Ethiopia: